Josaphat Kuntsevych: Monk

-In 1604, in his early 20s, Kuntsevych entered the Monastery of the Trinity (Church and monastery of Holy Trinity) of the Order of Saint Basil the Great in Vilnius, at which time he was given the religious name of Josaphat.
-Stories of his sanctity rapidly spread and distinguished people began to visit the young monk.
-After a notable life as a layman, Rutsky also joined the Order.
+Priest and Archbishop

 When Josaphat was ordained to the diaconate, his regular services and labor for the Church had already begun.
 As a result of his efforts, the number of novices to the Order steadily increased, and under Rutsky – who had meanwhile been ordained a priest – a revival of Eastern Catholic monastic life began among the Ruthenians (Belarusians and Ukrainians).
-In 1609, after private study under Jesuit Valentin Groza Fabricy, Josaphat was ordained a priest by a Catholic bishop.
+In 1609, after private study under Jesuit Valentin Groza Fabricy, Josaphat was ordained a priest by a Greek Catholic bishop.

+Joseph Velamin-Rutski later testified, "He took care of the condemned prisoners to their very last hour, as if there were no one else to do it.
+After hearing their confessions, he would accompany them to the place of execution, without showing a shadow of reluctance on his face, even if the time were most inopportune, in the evening, for example, or in wintertime.
+He went gladly as if it were a feast day."

 He subsequently became the hegumen (prior) of several monasteries.

+During his Beatification process, Raphael Korsak testified, "Josaphat never neglected to give alms to the poor, to widows, and especially to orphans.
+Everyone loved him.
+Whenever he left the Church, everyone pressed towards the Church doors, seeking solace in his words.
+Hence, when he was elevated from the office of Hegumen to Archbishop of Polotsk, the beggars wept as they bade their protector farewell.
+His mercy was even more evident when he became Archbishop, so that one could say that his palace was like a market place and trading post for beggars."

 On November 12, 1617, he was consecrated as the coadjutor archeparch for the Archeparchy of Polotsk.
 He succeeded as archeparch in March 1618.
 During his episcopacy, the Saint Sophia Cathedral in Polotsk was rebuilt in 1618–1620.

 Kuntsevych faced the daunting task of bringing the local populace to accept union with Rome.
-He faced stiff opposition from the monks, who feared liturgical Latinisation of the Byzantine Rite.
-As archeparch he: restored the churches: issued a catechism to the clergy, with instructions that it should be memorized; composed rules for priestly life, and entrusted deacons the task of superintending their observance; assembled synods in various towns in the dioceses; and firmly opposed the Grand Chancellor of the Grand Duchy of Lithuania, Lew Sapieha, who wished to make what Josaphat saw as too many concessions to the Eastern Orthodox.
-Throughout all his strivings and all his occupations, he continued his religious devotion as a monk, and never abated his desire for mortification of the flesh.
+He faced stiff opposition from the monks, who feared liturgical Latinisation of the Byzantine Rite as well as from widowed priests who had remarried in open violation of the Eastern Code of Canons.
+As archeparch he: restored the churches: issued a catechism to the clergy, with instructions that it should be memorized; composed rules for priestly life, and entrusted deacons the task of superintending their observance; assembled synods in various towns in the dioceses; and firmly opposed the Grand Chancellor of the Grand Duchy of Lithuania, Lew Sapieha, who wished to make what Josaphat saw as too many concessions to the Eastern Orthodox at the expense of Greek Catholic faithful.
+Throughout all his strivings and all his occupations, he continued his religious devotion as a monk, and never abated his practice of mortification of the flesh in order to offer up his sufferings for the conversion of others.
 Through all this he was successful in winning over a large portion of the people.